NCAR/DART/docs/pages/DART2_Miscellany.md

 we try to include them in the comment section of the individual *mkmf.template.xxxx.yyyy* file.

-These errors most often manifest themselves as 'time' errors in the DART execution.
+With the Lanai and earlier versions of DART, endian problems were more common and most often manifest themselves as 'time' errors in the DART execution.
 The restart/initial conditions files have the valid time of the ensuing model state as the first bit of information in the header, and if these files are 'wrong'-endian, the encoded times are nonsensical.
+Since DART now uses netCDF files, endian errors have been greatly reduced and generally exist trying to ingest binary observation sequence files or binary data from some other source.

 ### MPI